-We’re all in this together, all 200-something of us in this metal torpedo carrying us safely (fingers crossed) to our destination.
+We’re all in this together during holiday travel, all 200-something of us in this metal torpedo carrying us safely (fingers crossed) to our destination.
 We’re also all feeling kind of tired, dehydrated, cramped, bloated, and…gassy.
 Here’s 15 reasons why these things and more certainly have and will happen during a flight, and ways to counteract the discomforts.

 When you sit for a long time in the same position, blood is pulled by gravity to coagulate at the tips of your body, namely your hands and feet.
 This can lead to swelling, even clotting in extreme situations (like if you fly to Australia).
 Solution: Pick the aisle if you can to carefully stretch out your legs, and get up once an hour for a brisk walk and a stretch.

 You’re dehydrated 38,000 feet above the soil because there’s not enough oxygen pumped through the airplane into your body.
 Actually, the oxygen level circulated through the jet’s cabin is meant to simulate an elevation of 6,000-8,000 feet, so you’re essentially breathing in thin mountain air.
 Temptation: This lack of blood flow will get you drunker quicker.
 Solution: No alcohol, more water.
 Alcohol consumption will quicken your dehydration even more than it does on Earth.

 Flying east to west across the planet is like following the day, and the persistence of sunlight is easier on your body’s adaptation to time change.
 Flying the opposite direction makes night approach more rapidly, which confuses your body.
 To sleep or not to sleep, to throw off the inner clock or not?
 Solution: Always fly to Hawaii (unless you live in Asia).